Output-sensitive Conjunctive Query Evaluation: Lower Bounds

 \begin{theoremrep} Given any $\faq$ $\varphi(\bx_\mF)$ as~\eqref{eq:sumprod-rule} and database $\mD$, let $\psi$ be a $k$-clique embedding of the hypergraph $\mH' = ([n],E(\mH) \cup \{\mF\})$ such that $x\cdot \mathsf{wed}^\mF(\psi) + y \cdot d^+_{\psi}(\mF) \leq k$ for positive $x,y >0$.
 Then, there exists no algorithm that evaluates $\varphi(\mD)$ over the tropical semiring in time $O(|\mD|^{x-\epsilon} \cdot |\tOUT|^{y-\epsilon'})$ assuming the Min-Weight $k$-Clique Conjecture, where $\epsilon, \epsilon'$ are non-negative with $\epsilon + \epsilon' > 0$. \end{theoremrep} \begin{proof} Construct the instance as Theorem 11 in~\cite{FanKZ23}.
 Given the output tuples, we simply check for the consistency of domains in variables $\bx_\mF$ and return the smallest annotation among consistent tuples after sorting.
 Observe that this procedure correctly solves the Min-Weight $k$-clique problem.
 The time analysis is then identical as the proof of Theorem~\ref{thm:boolean_lower_bound}. \end{proof}

-Hu defined the notion of $\sfreew$ of any acyclic query and proved that any "semiring algorithm" requires $\Omega(|\mD|\cdot|\tOUT|^{1-\frac{1}{\sfreew(Q)}} + |\tOUT|)$ ~\cite{hu2024fast}.
-Our lower bound results subsume Hu's lower bound results.
-Specifically, our technique gives meaningful lower bounds for any CQ, not necessarily acyclic, where Hu's $\sfreew(Q)$ is not defined for non-acyclic CQs.
-Moreover, we can show that, when specializing $x=1$, there always exists a clique embedding for $Q'$ such that $y = 1-\frac{1}{\sfreew(Q)}$, matching Hu's lower bound (see Proposition~\ref{prop:Hu}).
-We now apply Theorem~\ref{thm:boolean_lower_bound} and Theorem~\ref{thm:trop_lower_bound} to get tight lower bounds for star queries (and can be extended to hierarchical queries easily).
+\looseness=-1 Hu defined the notion of $\sfreew$ of any acyclic query and proved that any "semiring algorithm" requires $\Omega(|\mD|\cdot|\tOUT|^{1-\frac{1}{\sfreew(Q)}} + |\tOUT|)$ ~\cite{hu2024fast}.
+Our lower bound is complementary to Hu's lower bound.
+Specifically, Hu showed a stronger result that the lower bound applies for every value of $|\mD|$ and $|\tOUT|$, whereas our result shows the existence of a hard database instance.
+However, our lower bound also applies to cyclic CQs whereas Hu's $\sfreew(Q)$ is not defined for cyclic queries.
+Therefore, the two results are incomparable.
+For the special case of $x=1$, we match Hu's lower bound (see Proposition~\ref{prop:Hu}) by providing an alternate proof that there exists a clique embedding for $Q'$ such that $y = 1-\frac{1}{\sfreew(Q)}$.
+We now apply Theorem~\ref{thm:boolean_lower_bound} and Theorem~\ref{thm:trop_lower_bound} to get tight lower bounds for star queries and can be extended to \revthree{hierarchical queries (note that star queries are also hierarchical queries).}

 \begin{toappendix} \begin{proposition} Given any CQ $Q(\bx_\mF) \leftarrow \bigwedge_{J \in \mE} R_J(\mathbf{x}_J)$, define $Q'(\bx_\mF) \leftarrow \bigwedge_{J \in \mE} R_J(\bx_J) \wedge R(\bx_\mF)$.
 Then, there exists a $k$-clique embedding $\psi$ such that $\frac{k-\mathsf{wed}^\mF(\psi)}{d^+_{\psi}(\mF)} = 1 - \frac{1}{\sfreew(Q)}$. \end{proposition} \begin{proof} It suffices to construct a clique embedding on the connected components that achieves $\sfreew(Q)$ after Hu's cleanse and decomposition steps~\cite{hu2024fast}.
 It is straightforward to see that one can assign each element in $S$ an isolated output variable~\cite{hu2024fast}.
 Consider the $(\sfreew(Q)+1)$-clique embedding $\psi$ where $\psi$ maps $\sfreew(Q)$ distinct colors to each one of those distinguished isolated output variables, and map an additional fresh color to all other variables (including all join variables and possibly some isolated output variables that are not assigned to $S$).
 Clearly, $\psi$ is a $(\sfreew(Q)+1)$-clique embedding for $Q'$.
 Moreover, $\mathsf{wed}^\mF(\psi) = 2$ and $d^+_{\psi}(\mF) = \sfreew(Q)$, and thus $\frac{k-\mathsf{wed}^\mF(\psi)}{d^+_{\psi}(\mF)} = \frac{\sfreew(Q)+1 - 2}{\sfreew(Q)} = 1-\frac{1}{\sfreew(Q)}$, completing the proof. \end{proof} \end{toappendix}